AstroBigné meetings

 AstroBigné is held in presence only in Aula Pacini every other Tuesday at 12.00

-Sign up for a presentation at this link (first semester 2024-2025)
+Sign up for a presentation at this link (second semester 2025-2026)

 For any kind of info, request or suggestion you can contact us at Questo indirizzo email è protetto dagli spambots. È necessario abilitare JavaScript per vederlo.